AidanNichol/AidanNichol.github.io.jekyll/docs/index.md

 ---
 layout: default
-title: a crap home page
+title: a crappy home page
 ---
 new home page